 - Econ 193/Fin 450 Entrepreneurial Finance and Venture Capital

-Students can count up to two courses that count towards CMC’s Data Science sequence:
+Students can count up to two courses that count towards CMC’s Data Science sequence or major.

 Students can count one upper division Leadership course related to innovation and entrepreneurship: